• Skip to primary navigation

 It's only a matter of having the ingredients or most of the ingredients since you can always change things according to your liking and different ingredients can be added.

-When it comes to choosing your yoghurt, of course, you can use any type you like but I never recommend the fat-free one as firstly, is way too runny and secondly, again, most have a lot more additives that you can imagine and stuff that we could do without ;-)).
+When it comes to choosing your yogurt, of course, you can use any type you like but I never recommend the fat-free one as firstly, it is way too runny, and secondly, again, most have a lot more additives than you can imagine and stuff that we could do without;-)).

-You could try different tastes like celery, celeriac, onion, red onion, pepper (any colour), herbs etc., that you may think it will go well with this.
+You could try different tastes like celery, celeriac, onion, red onion, pepper (any color), herbs, etc., that you may think will go well with this.
 I shall now leave this entirely to your imagination hence my love for freestyle cooking.
 It can be made interesting and although you may be cooking the same dish over and over again, each time will be different.
 How cool is that!! ;))

 I avoid buying any fat-free products as those are not the best option to help us stay healthy.
-Oh yes, they don’t contain fat but they have other unnecessary ingredients that can be a lot less healthy than the fat itself.
-My policy is that it is better to eat less but of a much better quality (best option wholefoods) rather than a lot of poorer quality with millions of additives, an approach that I am sure many people share.
+Oh yes, they don't contain fat but they have other unnecessary ingredients that can be much less healthy than the fat itself.
+My policy is that it is better to eat less but of much better quality (best option: whole foods) rather than a lot of poorer quality with millions of additives, an approach that I am sure many people share.

 Here are some more refreshing dishes you may like: